 However, the content has been dated and some of the prices have been off since United changed their award chart.
 But today I’ve redone the post with current prices and concepts!

 While this is a more advanced post, it might be an eye opening read.
-If you have United miles, know that when making an award booking, you are allowed 1 stopover and open-jaw.
+If you have United miles, know that when making an award booking, you are allowed 1 stopover and 2 open-jaws.
 We’ll see just how far we can push that!

 Let’s begin with… Routes that are not allowed starting from North America:

-Europe and Oceania are not allowed… and, Africa and Australia are not allowed.
+Combining Europe and Oceania is not allowed… nor is combining Africa and Australia.

-Europe and Australia are not allowed… and, Africa and Oceania are not allowed.
+Combining Europe and Australia is not allowed… nor is combining Africa and Oceania.